Tropical Subtropical Deciduous Fruit Tree

 Outdoors 9-11 with frost protection; Patio/Greenhouse 4+

-Medium Pot Size: Grown from seed and ready to produce within 2 years.
+Medium Pot Size: Grown from seed and capable to produce within 2 years.

-X-Large Pot Size: Grown from seed and ready to produce now.
+X-Large Pot Size: Grown from seed and capable to produce now.